-Effortless Free Crochet Cowl Pattern!
-Made with one skein of super bulky yarn in each color and a large crochet hook it is a quick, fun and fast project.
-From the moment I finished this project I’ve wanted to wear it 24/7.
-As a matter of fact, I did wear it out the same day I finished it and received a TON of compliments.
+The Free Crochet Cowl Pattern, Effortless!
+You can make it with one skein of super bulky yarn in each of two colors.
+Use a large crochet hook too, and it’s a quick, fun project.
+From the moment I finished this project, I’ve wanted to wear it 24/7.
+As a matter of fact, I did wear it out the same day I finished it.
+It brought me a TON of compliments.

-If you are looking for a quick project, with lovely yarn and a little direction along the way you don’t have to look any further.
-Trust me, you can’t go wrong with the written instructions and the HD YouTube Tutorial for the Long Double Crochet Linen Stitch.
+If you’re looking for a quick project with lovely yarn, don’t look any further!
+With a little direction along the way, you’ll have this finished in no time flat.
+You can’t go wrong with the written instructions and the HD YouTube Tutorial for the Long Double Crochet Linen Stitch.

 Gentle reminder: It has just come to my attention that many people are unaware that free patterns still have copyrights and it is not legal to distribute.
 I ask that if you like the pattern and want to tell your friends that you share the link to the pattern.
 By doing so you are allowing me to make a little money via advertising which in turn makes it possible for me to keep designing fun and free patterns.

 Thanks so much!

 Body of piece: 26″ long (folded in half) and 8 1/2″ wide.

 The yarn used for this project is a Super Bulky (CYC size 6)

 Yarn Bee, “Effortless Super Bulky” (80% acrylic 20% alpaca, 111 yds/170g) — Order this yarn online today from Hobby Lobby!

 - Color B (CB): Graphite

 Long Double Crochet (Ldc): Work a double crochet (dc) in the st indicated one row below the previous row worked.
 This stitch will be worked around the previous row worked.